VM-Kumar/Parking-Lot-Management-System/README.md

 While executing our files, kindly change the root username and the password at the very beginning of all .py files.

-We have 1 SQL files-
+We have 1 SQL file\
-parking_lots_tables.sql -> this contains the tables, constraints.
+[parking_lots_tables.sql](https://github.com/VM-Kumar/Parking-Lot-Management-System/blob/main/parking_lots_tables.sql) -> this contains the tables, constraints.

 Instead of having a separate SQL file for insertions, we have used functions in the .py files to populate the database.

-We have 3 python files- tablecreation.py, ValueInsertion.py, Final_Project.py.
+there are 3 python files- tablecreation.py, ValueInsertion.py, Final_Project.py.
 Run the files in this order only :

-1. The python file Table_creation_f.py creates a database called 'project' in the mysql servercand then proceeds to build all the tables inside.
+1. The python file [Table_Creation.py](https://github.com/VM-Kumar/Parking-Lot-Management-System/blob/main/Table_Creation.py) creates a database called 'project' in the mysql servercand then proceeds to build all the tables inside.
 This can aslo be achieved using the sql file.

-2. Value_Insertion_f.py populates all the tables - using the sample data provided by the instructor.
+2. [Value_Insertion.py](https://github.com/VM-Kumar/Parking-Lot-Management-System/blob/main/Value_Insertion.py) populates all the tables - using the sample data provided by the instructor.

-3. final_project.py - it has some functions needed and the user interface to select if you are a student/employee or an administrator.
+3. [final_project.py](https://github.com/VM-Kumar/Parking-Lot-Management-System/blob/main/final_project%20.py) - it has some functions needed and the user interface to select if you are a student/employee or an administrator.

+4. [description_report.pdf](https://github.com/VM-Kumar/Parking-Lot-Management-System/blob/main/description_report.pdf) :detailed report on the design choices and ER diagram